 #5.
 Tyranny (Microsoft Windows, Linux, macOS, Mac OS Classic)

-Tyranny shows itself not only to be a great game for those who loved the Divinity Original Sin 2 series but also for players who like to forge their path from the ground up by painstakingly collecting resources and authority through the course of the game.
+Tyranny shows itself not only to be a great game for those who loved the DOS 2 series but also for players who like to forge their path from the ground up by painstakingly collecting resources and authority through the course of the game.

 Playing this game, you can either choose to be content with what you’ve already accomplished or branch out to new storylines with exciting possibilities of achievements.
 Irrespective of your choices, the game is bound to stay thrilling to the end.